alaa/consul-pagerduty/README.md

 - Split code into packges
 - Write some tests
-- Implement distributed locking to provide HA for multiple instances without producing duplicated alerts.
+- Implement distributed locking to provide HA for multiple instances